Carnitas, Cumbias & Craft Beer: Mexico by Way of Bend, Oregon

 The Menu

-Carnitas: unless you are having a big dinner party, you will thankfully, and wonderfully, eat for several meals from this recipe.
-Our family, (including 2 kids) at it for 5 meals, over 4 days, without complaint: 4 taco dinners, and one Huevos Rancheros twist for brunch.
+Carnitas: the star of the show.
+Unless you are having a big dinner party, you will thankfully, and wonderfully, eat for several meals from this recipe.
+Our family, (including 2 kids) ate it for 5 meals, over 4 days, without complaint: 4 taco dinners, and one Huevos Rancheros twist for brunch.
 I wanted to try it in a ricebowl or quesadilla but after making our own corn tortillas, we couldn’t break away from that deliciousness.

-The Salsa Verde recipe is just our adaptation of what we found online.
+The spicy salsa verde recipe is just our adaptation of what we found online.
 Our friend M has said she’d consider sharing her mom’s salsa verde recipe, but first I have to find a coveted, secret family recipe that she’s interested in so that we can trade! 😉

-We will never buy Corn Tortillas again.
-Fresh is TOO good, and very easy.
+I think we might never buy tortillas again.
+Freshly made corn tortillas are TOO good, and very easy.
 The recipe and tips for a home-made tortilla press is below.

 recipe